avabrooks/wine-agent-v2/README.md

 - **A page on Brooklyn Wine Club's website** where a customer describes what they're looking for — "something for a dinner party, not too expensive" — and gets real suggestions pulled from current inventory, instead of browsing a long list.
-- **A tool for staff on the floor or at checkout**, so anyone working that day can quickly answer "what do we have like this?" or "what pairs with X?" without needing to be comfortable in a spreadsheet.
 - **A place for customers to save notes on wines they've tried** ("loved this, too tannic for my taste," "buy again for the holidays") and get suggestions based on what they've actually liked before — turning this from a one-time lookup into something that remembers a person's taste over time.
 - **Recommendations built into a newsletter or loyalty program**, surfacing new arrivals based on someone's past purchases or saved notes.

-None of that means starting over.
-The logic for what "steak wine" means, which countries and styles and pairings it recognizes, and how it reads a plain-English request is already written and tested — it would just need a different front door than an Excel sidebar.
-Getting there is really two things: building a website or app interface in place of the Excel task pane, and adding somewhere to actually store people's notes and preferences over time, since a spreadsheet isn't built for that but a small database is a natural fit.

 ## For developers